-Tennessee landlords have a responsibility to abide by the Fair Housing Act.
+Tennessee landlords have a responsibility to abide by the Fair Housing Act (FHA).
 The act requires that landlords and other housing providers like home sellers and mortgage lenders treat their clients fairly and correctly.
+This is in an effort to prevent housing discrimination.

-As a landlord, understanding the provisions of the Fair Housing Act will help you run a successful investment business in Tennessee.
+As a Tennessee landlord, understanding the provisions of the Fair Housing Laws will help you run a successful investment business in Tennessee.
 After all, a tenant that feels respected and treated fairly is more likely to abide by their responsibilities.

-In today’s blog, we at Brentwood Square Management will walk you through everything you need to know about the Fair Housing Act of Tennessee.
+In today’s blog, we at Brentwood Square Management will walk you through everything you need to know about the Fair Housing Laws to prevent housing discrimination issues.

 fair housing act